Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/7 - Scaling Frontend Development.md

 - Shopify UI library
   - Reusable core patterns
   - Ask: What are actual patterns?
 How should it be built?
-  - Components ➡️ modules
+  - Components :arrow_right: modules
 - Solve problems once
 - More people can contribute
 - More time on most impactful features

 ## Summary

-- teach – build – review 🔁
+- teach – build – review :repeat:
 - Building a culture
 - Leverage expectations, improve hiring
-- Have more conversations 💬
+- Have more conversations :speech_balloon:
   - Team talks
   - Talk about standards, common problems, share work from in and out of the day
   - Talk to designers (UX workshop) and backend devs (teach FE concepts)